-Other books by this author include Odd Thomas, Forever Odd, Brother Odd, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), Saint Odd
+Other books by this author which I have reviewed include Odd Thomas, Forever Odd, Brother Odd, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), Saint Odd, The Silent Corner

 Fourth in the Odd Thomas philosophical horror-lite series.
 This story finds Odd in Magic Beach, California.

 Being an odd-attractant is certainly a useful, um, skill?
 It certainly explains how Odd attracts the, um, unusual, not to say, odd and leaves Koontz the leeway to use this as an excuse to not explain anything to the reader.